nrfconnect/sdk-nrf/doc/nrf/samples.rst

 Samples showcase a single feature or library, while :ref:`applications` include a variety of libraries to implement a specific use case.

-Zephyr also provides a variety of :ref:`zephyr:samples-and-demos`, including very simple :ref:`zephyr:basic-sample`.
+Zephyr also provides a variety of :zephyr:code-sample-category:`samples`, including very simple :zephyr:code-sample-category:`basic`.
 These samples are a good starting point for understanding how to put together your own application.
 However, Zephyr samples and applications are not tested and verified to work with the |NCS| releases.